Ambrotd/Google-CTF-2020/Web/Log-me-in/readme.md

 ![892b3f85ac924daef30956ea40806ce9.png](../../_resources/68a7f7504e1f474980c472dce7233c69.png)

-This mean we can modify the username and password and send them as an array
+The application is using bodyParser with extended true this means we can modify the username and password and send them as an array

 ![91a2a7704e95fd6bf1b39c205cf3669a.png](../../_resources/a274f2f17b34493688ed7e007ead6fd2.png)